Truman State University logo

 School of Business and Professional Studies

-Houses departments for Business and Economics, Communication Disorders, Education, Exercise Science, and Nursing.
-Offers AACSB-accredited Business Administration degrees, highly-ranked Accounting programs (BS and MAcc), and graduate degrees in Athletic Training, Communication Disorders, and Counseling.
+Houses departments including Business and Economics, Communication Disorders, Education, and Psychology.
+Offers AACSB-accredited degrees in Business Administration and Accounting (MAcc program ranked 3rd nationally for CPA passage rates), as well as graduate programs in Athletic Training and Counseling.

 Leadership